 I don’t know about you but cleaning up nasty toilet water isn’t on my to-do list.

-Watch this video to see how I remove a toilet in under 15 minutes
+Watch this video to see how we remove a toilet in under 15 minutes

-Once the toilet is removed you can do your toilet flange repair.
+Once the toilet is removed you can inspect the closet flange and do your toilet flange repair.

 But what’s the best way to do this?

 If you watched the video above you know about Charlie.